The RTB Toolbox: Building a better seed future, together

 Context Global Development

 Srinivasulu Rajendran (Srini) has completed PhD in Agricultural Economics from Jawaharlal Nehru University (JNU), India.
 He is an Agricultural Economist at International Potato Center (CIP) and his workstation is based at Kampala, Uganda.
 At CIP, he is working on several projects focusing on sweetpotato and potato seed system.
 During these projects, Rajendran working with National Agricultural Research Institutes (NARIs) and other partners in various countries in Eastern, Western and Southern African to strengthen early generation seed production and seed businesses.
 He also provides inputs to the Monitoring & Evaluation team at CIP to develop and implement impact assessments in the field.
 Prior to joining CIP in 2008, he worked with several other CGIAR centers.
-He was also consultant with UN organizations between 2006-2008.
+He was also a consultant with UN organizations between 2006-2008.
 Rajendran specializes in seed system, consumer analysis, value chain analysis, social entrepreneurship, cost benefit analysis, impact assessments and digital agriculture.

 SRINIVASULU RAJENDRAN